 I beg to differ too...
 Holy Spirit is only good if your child is "normal" and fits in the box (or if you keep your child medicated to fit in) It simply amazing how they wonder why there's such high anxiety in the school among the students & bullying that is not addressed equally from child-to-situation.
 There is clearly favoritism and disadvantages if you don't fit their small-framed mentality.
 Oh and we are from a Catholic upbringing and our children were baptized at the hand of Monsignor - - - bears no weight on how they treat you.
 Classic and complete - NOT.
 There is a lot of smoke and mirrors at this school.
 Hence why we left!

 Holy Spirit Preparatory School is a private high school in Atlanta.
-The principal of Holy Spirit Preparatory School is Kyle Pietrantonio, whose e-mail is firstname.lastname@example.org.
-601 students attend Holy Spirit Preparatory School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-The student to teacher ratio at Holy Spirit Preparatory School is 8:1.
+The principal of Holy Spirit Preparatory School is Kyle Pietrantonio, whose e-mail is email@example.com.
+601 students attend Holy Spirit Preparatory School and identify as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The ratio of students to teachers at Holy Spirit Preparatory School is 8:1.
 The Galloway School is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama